Depression During Pregnancy

 If you are experiencing depression during your pregnancy, there are steps you can take to help improve how you’re feeling.
 Preparing for a new baby is a lot of hard work, but remember that your health is important and needs to come first.
 There are a few things you can do to help with depression during pregnancy, including:

 - Resisting the urge to get everything done.
 Cut down on your chores and do things that will help you relax.
-And remember, taking care of yourself is an essential part of taking care of your unborn child.
+And remember, taking care of yourself is an essential part of taking care of the developing fetus.

 - Talking about your concerns.
 Talk to your friends, your partner and your family.
 If you ask for support, you’ll find that you often get it.